t03r1cht/wordnet-pass-analysis/README.md

 - [X] Add stats for each word file (for example brands.txt had 40% of all results)
 - [X] Add percentages in summary file for each word in list mode
 - [X] Show estimated time / progress
-- [ ] When using -c flag, flush "collector" dict to disk in re-usable format (maybe JSON?) so it doesn't fill up memory completely
-- [ ] Transform WordNet recursion to iteration, since iterations are generally more cpu intensive than iterations (each recursion step reserves its own stack frame)
-- [ ] Write paper about this